Mako (roller coaster): Entrance and queue area

 The roller coaster is themed to the mako shark.
 Similarly the 2-acre (0.81 ha) park area around it, entitled "Shark Wreck Reef", is themed to sharks.
 The area features recycled art, a mural created by Guy Harvey, and educational pieces about human and shark interactions.

-As guests go through the queue area, various educational displays and an additional Guy Harvey exhibit can be seen.
+As guests traverse the queue area, various educational displays and an additional Guy Harvey exhibit can be seen.
 The queue of the ride consists of a wooden pier, where the riders are situated under while waiting.
-During the queue, guests take on the point of view of a mako shark as it traverses through preying grounds.
 The theme of Mako's station is a shipwreck.
-Different sections of an original musical score is played throughout the queue and loading station, as well as the plaza area beneath the coaster's climactic loop.
-SeaWorld commissioned the 32-minute score, which was composed and produced by Rick McKee.
-Before the ride's train dispatches, a panel located above the riders shows scenes of shadowy figures consisting of a group of sharks migrating forward with accommodating visuals and sound.
+Different sections of an original musical score are played throughout the queue and loading station, as well as the plaza area beneath the coaster.
+SeaWorld Orlando commissioned the 32-minute score, which was composed and produced by Rick McKee.
+Before the ride's train dispatches, a panel located above riders shows scenes of shadowy figures of a group of sharks migrating forward with accommodating visuals and sound.

 Layout

-After leaving the station, the train makes a small right turn to a 200-foot (61 m) lift hill (which is right next to Kraken's dive loop) to begin its ascent.
-After reaching the top, it enters a 200-foot (61 m) drop, in which the train reaches at a top speed of 73 miles per hour (117 km/h).
-Then, the train makes a tall, overbanked turn, hugging the side of the lake, before an airtime hill.
-After the hill, the track reverses direction via a Hammerhead turn.
-Traveling over another camelback hill, there is a series of airtime hills as the track travels back along the lake before hitting the mid-course brake run.
-Off the mid-course brakes, the track makes a small left turn under the lift hill and goes into another airtime hill.
-After it makes a banked turn to the right, the track goes into another banked turn to the left over a part of the park's lagoon and then hits the final brake run.
+After leaving the station, the train makes a small right turn to a 200-foot (61 m) lift hill to begin its ascent.
+After reaching the top, it enters a 200-foot (61 m) drop, in which the train reaches a top speed of 73 miles per hour (117 km/h).
+The train traverses a tall, overbanked turn, hugging the side of the lake, before coasting over an airtime hill.
+After the hill, the track turns around in a hammerhead turn.
+Traveling over another camelback hill, the train goes over a series of airtime hills as the track travels back along the lake before entering the mid-course brake run.
+Dropping out of the mid-course brake run, the track makes a small left turn under the lift hill and goes into another airtime hill.
+It makes a banked turn to the right and goes into another banked turn to the left over a part of the park's lagoon before entering the final brake run and returning to the station.